 In comparison, a general whole life insurance may collect a monthly premium from a man aged 70 of $235 for a $100,000 coverage; $560 for $250,000; and $1,120 for a $500,000 coverage.
 At 75, premiums can rise to $325, $745, and $1,485, respectively.

 However, this cost varies from company to company and person to person, so compare rates first.

+Contrary to what many of us think, life insurance is still something that every person should add to his/her overall financial portfolio even in the retirement age.
+But finding and buying a policy could be a real challenge once a person hits a certain age.
 Considering all these basic factors, is getting a life insurance still viable and advisable for people aged 70 years and above?
 There are pros and cons, hence, comparing the rates is very important to get a decent policy.